 The price for 2 return tickets are: €62,60

-The third day, we walked around town some more.
-Owh my poor feet!
+On the third day, we walked around town some more.
+Oh my poor feet!
 We walked from the Ramblas all the way to the end of Passeig de Gracía and then wandered off to see the Sagrada Familía.
-We started walking to Park Guell but took a bus after a while.
+After that, we started walking to Park Guell but took a bus after a while.

 Costs of getting around Barcelona

 I got really excited when I found out about the T10 transport card.

 I even wrote a whole post about it: How to travel from Barcelona Airport to the city center for 1 euro.